kipod/server.py/README.md

 This event binds to the Town.
 "Bandits Attack" very same to "Parasites Invasion", but in this case decrements armor.
 If the town has less armor than takes on this attack, than population of this town decreases by 1!
+Number of bandits in one attack [1..3]
+Safe time after attack: 5 * (number bandits in last attack)

 ##### Map JSON string data example for result of action MAP for layer=1